omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Valid transaction

-A valid transaction is a spend transaction that is valid if it is exitable, canonical, and only stems from valid transactions; that is, all transactions in the history are also valid transactions.
+A spend transaction is valid if it is exitable, canonical, and if its inputs only stem from valid transaction.
 A transaction is thus considered invalid if even a single invalid transaction is present in its history.

 An exitable transaction is not necessarily a valid transaction, but all valid transactions are, by definition, exitable.

-Our exit mechanism ensures that all outputs created by valid transactions can process before any output created by an invalid transaction.

 ## Validator
 The person responsible for verifying transactions in a blockchain.